Yuhe-Kan/bibliometric-analysis/README.md

 # bibliometric-analysis
-A description for bibliometric analysis of gene family research
+A description for bibliometric analysis of gene family research.